On the geometric fixed-points of real topological cyclic homology: Introduction

 where $f$ forgets the fixed-points and $r$ maps to the $C_2$-geometric fixed-points, followed by the respective identifications of $A\otimes_{A\otimes A}(A^{\phi\Z/2}\otimes A^{\phi\Z/2})$ and $(A\otimes_{N^{C_2}_eA}N^{C_2}_e(A^{\phi\Z/2}))^{\phi C_2}$ with $A^{\phi\Z/2}\otimes_AA^{\phi\Z/2}$. \end{theoremA}

 We prove this Theorem in \S\ref{sec:odd} for odd primes, and in \S\ref{sec:2} for the prime $2$.
 Our proof proceeds by identifying the $\Z/2$-geometric fixed-points of $\THR(A)^{C_{p^n}}$ inductively over $n\geq 0$, together with the structure maps $R,F\colon \THR(A)^{C_{p^{n+1}}}\to \THR(A)^{C_{p^n}}$.
-They key ingredient is a result of \cite{LW09} which gives a certain pushout decomposition of the universal space of the family of reflections of $O(2)$.
+The key ingredient is a result of \cite{LW09} which gives a certain pushout decomposition of the universal space of the family of reflections of $O(2)$.
 We suspect that our theorem could also be proved starting from the description of $\TCR$ for bounded below spectra given in \cite{QS} using the same technique.
-The description of the geometric fixed-points of $\THR(A)^{C_{p^{n}}}$ is however crucial for our calculation of $\TCR$ of perfect fields of Theorem \ref{intro:TCRk} below.
 Our proof of Theorem \ref{intro:geomTCR} is given more generally for bounded-below real $p$-cyclotomic spectra, see Theorem \ref{tcrformula1}.

 We use the formula of Theorem \ref{intro:geomTCR} to compute the geometric fixed-points of $\TCR$ in some fundamental examples, starting with spherical group-rings.
-Every topological monoid $M$ with anti-involution $w\colon M^{op}\to M$, endowed with its $\Z/2$-equivariant homotopy type, determines a ring-spectrum with anti-involution defined by the genuine $\Z/2$-equivariant suspension spectrum $\mathbb{S}[M]:=\Sigma^{\infty}_+M$.
+Every topological monoid $M$ with anti-involution $w\colon M^{op}\to M$ has an underlying $\Z/2$-equivariant homotopy type.
+The genuine $\Z/2$-equivariant suspension spectrum $\mathbb{S}[M]:=\Sigma^{\infty}_+M$ of the latter gets canonically the structure of a ring-spectrum with anti-involution.
 The monoid $M$ acts on its fixed-points subspace $M^{\Z/2}$ by $m\cdot x=mxw(m)$ and $x\cdot m=w(m)xm$, and the corresponding $2$-sided bar construction admits a ``Frobenius endomorphism''

 defined simplicially by $\psi(x,m_1,\dots,m_n,y)=(x,m_1,\dots,m_n,ym_n\dots m_1xw(m_1)\dots w(m_n)y)$.
 It also has an involution which reverses the order of the factors of the bar construction and applies $w$ to each component.
 The following is analogous to the classical description of $\TC$ of spherical group-rings of \cite{BHM} and \cite[Theorem IV.3.6]{NS}. \begin{theoremA} Let $M$ be a well-pointed topological monoid with anti-involution.
 Then there is a pullback square